 Data Requirements

 Successful size optimization requires clean, comprehensive data.
 At minimum, you need historical sales by size, store, product, and time period.
-Enhanced results come from inventory positions, customer returns by size, and store attributes (demographics, format, square footage).
-The more data, the better the models, but start with what you have and expand over time.
+Enhanced results come from inventory positions, customer returns by size, and store attributes.

 Organizational Readiness

-Ignoring constraints: Case pack minimums, presentation requirements, and supplier limitations constrain pure optimization.
-Build these into models from the start.
+- Ignoring constraints: Case pack minimums, presentation requirements, and supplier limitations constrain pure optimization

-Analysis paralysis: Endless model refinement without deployment wastes opportunity.
-Launch pilots quickly, measure rigorously, improve continuously.
+- Analysis paralysis: Endless model refinement without deployment wastes opportunity

-Change management failure: Technical solutions fail without organizational adoption.
-Invest in training, communication, and stakeholder engagement.
+- Change management failure: Technical solutions fail without organizational adoption

 Technology Stack